Where to buy food and equipment

-Find food from all over the world in Leeds; order deliveries of food and essential shopping; buy things for your accommodation; and get a sim card or phone if you're new to the UK.
+Find food from all over the world in Leeds, order deliveries of food and essential shopping, buy things for your accommodation and get a sim card or phone if you're new to the UK.

 Shopping on campus and in the city

 Although the city centre is only a short walk from campus, the Leeds University Union building has a Co-op supermarket and range of shops where you can buy many of your essential items.
-There’s also an optician, hairdresser and beauty salon, plus a variety of places to eat and drink.

 Across the road from campus, on Woodhouse Lane, there are a number of other shops, banks and cafés.
 Other shops can be found in the city centre, Headingley and surrounding areas: